moderndatacompany/dataos.info/docs/resources/lens/index.md

     A concise list of actions to follow and pitfalls to avoid when designing your data model.

   - [Error reference](/resources/lens/errors/)
+    A quick reference for understanding and resolving common errors in data modeling.

   <!-- - [Working with Segments](/resources/lens/working_with_segments/)
     Learn how to create and manage data segments to improve query performance and user experience. -->